 This company is a market leader in the student accommodation arena.
 At the other end of the spectrum, the iShares UK Property UCITS ETF also holds a basket of UK-based REITs.
 This includes everything from the Assura REIT, Tritax Big Box REIT, Primary Health Properties REIT, and Land Securities Group REIT.

 Much like the previously discussed SPDR Dow Jones REIT ETF, you will be well-diversified across most sectors of the REIT arena.
 The expense ratio charged by iShares on this REIT is 0.40%.
 Dividends – which will cover your share of rental payments are distributed on a quarterly basis.
-Once again, you can avoid this ongoing charge by investing directly with eToro – which allows you to invest from just under £50.

-3. Sabra Health Care REIT – Best Healthcare REIT Available to UK Investors
+3. Sabra Health Care REIT

-This particular REIT will be suitable for those of you that seek consistent returns from a strong and stable industry – US healthcare.
 In a nutshell, the Sabra Health Care REIT is a US-based investment house that purchases small and large-scale properties that serve the North American healthcare arena.

 At the time of writing, its diversified portfolio consists of 427 properties.
 While most of its holdings are situated in the US, it also has investments in Canada.
 Most of the properties are linked to skilled nursing and transitional care centres.
-There are also holdings in senior housing and speciality hospitals.
+There are also holdings in senior housing and specialty hospitals.

 Some of the properties held by the Sabra Health Care REIT are fully managed, while others are simply leased out.
-But, the key attraction of this REIT is that returns are typically easy to predict.
+But, the key feature of this REIT is that returns are typically easy to predict.
 This is because most of the tenants renting from Sabra Health Care sign long-term agreements.

 This means that the provider does not need to constantly waste resources finding and vetting suitable tenants.
 The REIT ETF itself is listed on the US-based NASDAQ exchange.
-This isn’t a problem if you’re based in the UK, as most FCA brokers give you access to the American markets. eToro, in particular, offers this REIT on a commission-free basis without no ongoing charges.
+This isn’t a problem if you’re based in the UK, as most FCA brokers give you access to the American markets.

-4. Tritax Big Box REIT – Best REIT for Tracking Long-Lease UK Logistics Real Estate
+4. Tritax Big Box REIT

 The logistics real estate arena covers a variety of commercial property types.
 In particular, this includes supply chain units, warehouses, and distribution centres.
 As you can likely guess, those behind the aforementioned property types will likely have large-scale storage requirements.